ppgee/cocos-pnp/README.md

       sdkScript: string // Injects the SDK script into the corresponding channel }
   },
-  tinify?: boolean // Whether to compress images with Tinypng. tinifyApiKey?: string // Tinypng API key
+  isZip?: boolean // // Whether to compress the package with JSZip, the default is true tinify?: boolean // Whether to compress images with Tinypng. tinifyApiKey?: string // Tinypng API key
 }